jupyterlab-contrib/jupyterlab-quickopen/README.md

 ## Develop

-The project includes a Makefile which makes setting up a development environment using `pipenv` easy.
+The project includes a Makefile which makes setting up a development environment using `poetry` easy.
 You must also install the latest Node LTS release as a prerequisite.

 ```
 # Create a dev environment
-make pipenv
+make venv

 # Activate the dev environment
 make shell